ethdebug/solidity-data-representation/src/locations-detailed.md

 pointers.
 We'll break this down into sections depending on what type of variable we're looking at.

+*Remark*: Although memory objects ordinarily start on a word, there is a bug in version 0.5.3 of Solidity specifically that can occasionally cause them to start in the middle of a word.
+In this case, for the purposes of decoding that object, you should consider slots to begin at the beginning of that object.
+(Of course, once you follow a pointer, you'll have to have your slots based on that pointer.
+Again, since we only access memory through pointers, this is mostly not a concern, and it only happens at all in that one version of Solidity.)

 #### Memory: Direct types and pointer types

 Memory is a [padded location](#user-content-types-overview-overview-of-the-types-direct-types-basics-of-direct-types-packing-and-padding), so